One of the biggest advances in the last five years in golf technology has been in the realm of golf swing analysis and shot-tracking.

 This device is the closest thing you’ll get to a complete course management coach.

-Pair the Arccos 360 system with Mark Broadie’s excellent book “Every Shot Counts” and you’ll immediately see ways to play smarter golf and make better scores.
+As one of the best golf swing analyzers today, you can pair the Arccos 360 system with Mark Broadie’s excellent book “Every Shot Counts” and you’ll immediately see ways to play smarter golf and make better scores.

 The new era of stats has overtaken the golf world.
 Gone are the less-than-useful stats of total putts per round and greens in regulation.